 In fact I was only thinking the other day how

 lucky happy I am doing what I do and what I have been doing for around 37 years.
 Yes, I hit 50 this month.
 I still get that excited, geeky feeling when I am researching new cameras, equipment, software etc. Then I daydream about what I can do with it that will not only help how I do my job but also make me stand out from my competitors.

 More on some of that to come later in the year perhaps.
 Here are some changes I have made recently.

 I still find it hard to believe that after 37 years I still love photography and imaging in general as much as I do.

 Lately I have been using any free time to learn new techniques or practice and hone old skills such as time-lapse and hyper-lapse photography.
 You can see some of my efforts below but I am going to be spending more time in the future trying to perfect these…

 The cameras used above were the Canon EOS 5D Mark IV and Panasonic GH5.
-As I mentioned earlier, I have just won this new job helping to film a music video for an American company next month off the back of the video above so it is worth expanding your horizons and practising whenever you can!
+As I mentioned earlier, I have just won this new job helping to film a music video for an American company next month.
+It is off the back of the video above so it is worth expanding your horizons and practising whenever you can!

-Shooting long time lapses can be incredibly boring, especially in the middle of the night, but I have got to meet some very interesting people whilst doing them as it inevitably attracts attention.
-I am going to be doing a full tutorial on time lapse and hyper lapse photography soon so watch out for that…
+Shooting long time lapses can be incredibly boring.
+Especially in the middle of the night, but I have got to meet some very interesting people whilst doing them as it inevitably attracts attention.
+I am going to be doing a full tutorial on time lapse and hyper lapse photography soon.
+Watch out for that…

 New Camera Releases